rtech91/justjump/docs/index.md

 # JustJump

 A minimal, blazing-fast directory jumper for your shell.
-Effortlessly jump between frequently used directories with smart auto-completion and shell integration.
+Effortlessly jump between frequently used directories with directory suggestions and shell integration.

 ## Features
 - Fast directory jumping